A Formation Crisis of Repeating Partial Tidal Disruption Events: Tidal Disruptions in Loss cones

 For a star on a highly eccentric orbit, oscillatory modes in the star are excited by the tidal force of the central SMBH during each pericenter passage.
 Previous studies have examined the effects of such dynamical tides on the binary orbit \citep{Mardling1995,Lai:1997wh, Ivanov2004,Ivanov:2007we,Vick2018,Wu2018,Yu2021,Yu2022,Lau:2025cmv}.
 In particular, depending on the pericenter distance and orbital period, there are two distinct long-term evolution tracks of the tidally-excited modes over multiple passages: regular quasi-steady oscillations (including larger-amplitude oscillations due to to a resonance between the orbital frequency and the mode frequency) and chaotic growth of oscillation modes.

 In the regular oscillation regime, the mode energy $E_\alpha$ (where $\alpha$ is the mode index) reaches a quasi-steady state (where the mode energy gained by each pericenter passage is balanced by the energy dissipation over an orbital period), the timescale of orbital decay $t_{\rm tide}=|a/\dot a|_{\rm tide}$ induced by the tide depends on the mode damping time and is expected to be long \citep{Vick2018}.
-In the chaotic tide regime (also called “diffusive tide", \cite{Wu2018}), the oscillation mode can grow to a large amplitude, followed by nonlinear dissipation.
+In the chaotic tide regime (also called “diffusive tide", \cite{Wu2018}), the oscillation mode can grow to a large amplitude, followed by nonlinear dissipation, i.e., tidal heating.
+Depending on the location of energy injection in the star, the star may be puffed up and become more susceptible to tidal stripping \citep{Lu2023,Linial2024p,Yao2025}.
 Multiple episodes of such chaotic mode growth and dissipation cycle can lead to rapid and significant orbital decay \citep{Vick2019}.

 The key condition for chaotic mode growth is \citep{Vick2018,Wu2018} \be \omega_\alpha |\Delta T_{\rm obt}|=\omega_\alpha T_{\rm obt}\, \left({3\Delta E_\alpha\over 2|E_{\rm obt}|}\right)\gtrsim 1, \ee where $\omega_\alpha$ is the mode frequency and $\Delta T_{\rm obt}$ is the change of the orbital period due to the “first" (i.e. when the initial mode energy is zero) pericenter energy transfer $\Delta E_\alpha$ (where $E_{\rm obt}=-GMm_\star/2a$ is the orbital energy).
 Physically, $\omega_\alpha |\Delta T_{\rm obt}|$ is the phase change of the oscillation mode due to the tidal energy transfer at pericenter.
 For a highly eccentric orbit, we can write \be \Delta E_\alpha={GM^2R_\star^5\over r_{\rm p}^6}\,{\cal E}(\beta), \ee where ${\cal E}$ is a dimensionless function (called $T_2$ by Press \& Teukolsky 1975) that depends on $\beta=r_{\rm t}/r_{\rm p}$, $\omega_\alpha/\Omega_{\rm p}$ (where $\Omega_{\rm p}=\sqrt{GM/r_{\rm p}^3}$ is the pericenter orbital frequency) and $Q_\alpha$ (the dimensionless mode overlap integral).
 Thus \be \omega_\alpha |\Delta T_{\rm obt}|=5.9\times 10^4\hat\omega_\alpha\, \beta^6\, {\cal E}(\beta)\, {m_{\star\odot}^{3/2}\over R_{\star\odot}^{5/2}M_{\bullet 6}^{2/3}}\left({T_{\rm obt}\over 10\,{\rm yrs}}\right)^{5/3}, \ee where $\hat\omega_\alpha=\omega_\alpha (Gm_\star/R_\star^3)^{-1/2}$.
 Using the approximate expression for ${\cal E}(\beta)$ given by \cite{Lai:1997wh} (see \cite{Vick2019}), valid for $\omega_\alpha/\Omega_{\rm p}$ larger than a few, we have